How to Make the Best Orange Julius Recipe

 I love to garnish the glass with a slice of fresh fruit and enjoy it with a (compostable paper) straw.

-Get the Complete (Printable) Best Orange Julius Recipe + VIDEO Below.
+Get the Complete (Printable) Best Homemade Orange Julius Recipe + VIDEO Below.
 Enjoy!

 Frequently Asked Questions